watson-intu/self-sdk/docs/workshops-devcon/6/lab-docs/workshop_6.md

 4. Create instances of the Natural Language Classifier, Speech to Text, and Text to Speech services by repeating the same substeps 1 - 7 that you completed to create the Conversation service instance.

-### 2. Configuring Intu to use your service instances
+### B. Configuring Intu to use your service instances

 To configure Intu to use your instances of these Watson services, log in to the [Intu Gateway](https://rg-gateway.mybluemix.net/) and complete the following steps: